KamilLelonek/yaml-elixir/README.md

 ## Usage

-With `Yaml Elixir` you have an access to two functionalities: one for parsing a string and an another one for parsing a file.
+With `YamlElixir` you have an access to two functionalities: one for parsing a string and an another one for parsing a file.

 Run `iex -S mix` in your terminal to try how their works.